What is Flywheel?

 Freelance Plan;

-The second Plan available on Flywheel as of the 1st May 2019 is the Freelance Plan.
+The Third Plan available on Flywheel Hosting is the Freelance Plan.
 This plan is a suitable plan for any freelancer out there as it allows up to ten installs.
 It costs a much larger amount a month due to it allowing up to ten installs.

 Additionally to the features above the Freelance Plan includes all the additional features of the Starter Plan including the 24/7 support, CDN and SSL Certificates.
 The only features that are included in the plan that don’t feature in the Starter Plan are third-party SSL Certificates and the White Label add on.
 To find out all the features available for the Flywheel Starter Plan visit the Flywheel site.